angelxd84130/Estee_WebCrawler/README.md

 Here's why:
 * Find the lowest price of each product.
-* Search for the maximize discount on products.
+* Search for the maximum discount on products.
 * Rank the saving prices to help visualized analysis.

 ### Schedule Crawlers